 For orders as small as 25 cases or rolls of a single item, we can quote your stock orders as custom.

 Customers benefit from our production efficiencies when we make their items to order.
 Of course, traditional stock program benefits don't apply.
-Made-to-Order: A great way to earn better pricing on the industry's best made products.
+Made-to-Order: A great way to earn better pricing on the industry's best-made products.

 NewDistProfile.aspx

-Become A Distributor
+Become a distributor

 Dear Distributor,

 Thank you for making Laddawn, Inc. your choice among plastic bag manufacturers.
-We have over twenty four years' experience providing distributors the best in manufacturing, service, and national distribution.
+We have four decades of experience providing distributors the best in manufacturing, service, and national distribution.
 The questions we ask below are necessary to ensure perfect handling of your order, access to our sales support, special product offers, and online ordering at Laddawn.com.
 Please remember that Laddawn's products are only available to distributors and resellers of the items we sell, and that we cannot assign you a password or process your order without a completed New Distributor Profile.

 We appreciate your interest in Laddawn, and look forward to a relationship of mutual prosperity and accomplishment.